 As a full time communication studies faculty member at Highline College, Liz enjoys teaching introductory courses, and small group communication.
 In addition to being the program coordinator for the Umoja Black Scholars program for African American student achievement, Word was instrumental in the development of the African American Leadership Forum of Greater Seattle, an organization that provides a platform for community discussion, agenda building and civil civic discourse on issues that are of importance to the African American community (child welfare, law and justice, healthcare, education, and economic prosperity).
 Liz holds a Bachelor of Science in Psychology and Master of Arts in Communication from Washington State University.
 Prior to her teaching career, Liz spent over 15 years working across the State’s Higher Education institutions, including Washington State University, Central Washington University, Seattle University and the University of Washington, in the areas of alumni relations, development, admissions and career services.
 Liz’s broad experience in higher education and her passion for working with historically underserved students brought her to Highline College.

-To apply, complete this application and email it email@example.com
+To apply, complete the application here!

 For questions about the program, email email@example.com.